IbrahimElsayed26498/HTML-Elzero-Course/README.md

 and this repo is to write what I learned about HTML.
 ### Note
-To see every video of the course, see "commits"
+To see every video's code of the course, see "commits"